Susan Sered, PhD

 Over the course of my career my research foci have transitioned from issues of gender and religion to issues of illness and health care.
 While these two intellectual clusters may sound somewhat far apart at first glance, it seems to me that all of the various phases of my work are tied together by my abiding concern with how individuals and groups interpret their corporeal experiences of suffering and how various powerful institutions endeavor to exert control over those experiences.

 My current research, undertaken together with Sociology Department colleague Professor Maureen Norton-Hawk, follows a group of women who had been incarcerated in Massachusetts.
-We hope to stay in touch with these women for five years in order to gain a deeper and more nuanced understanding of how particular policies and program affect criminalized women, and how adult developmental processes unfold for women whose lives have been plagued by repeated trauma and deep suffering.
+I have remained in touch with these women for five years in order to gain a deeper and more nuanced understanding of how particular policies and program affect criminalized women, and how adult developmental processes unfold for women whose lives have been plagued by repeated trauma and deep suffering.

 Recent Courses Taught